CassioML/cassio-website/docs/api_setup.md

 !!! note Available LLM Services

-    Depending on which API Keys you define in the file, a different provider will be used as the source of the LLMs.
+    Depending on which API Key you define in the file, you will be able to use certain providers for your LLM services.

-    Currently, only OpenAI is supported.
+    Currently, OpenAI and Google VertexAI are supported.

+The notebooks use a simple utility to choose the provider automatically based on the credentials available, but you can override this choice at any time.
+The (few) lines of code that actually instantiate the LLM objects are in the notebooks for maximum clarity.

 ## API Setup completed.